Herbal "diet teas" for weightloss — herbalicious?

 Some herbal diet teas claim to work by suppressing the appetite while simultaneously increasing metabolism.
 These teas are most commonly marked as the naturally caffeinated black or green teas, as well as Guarana, Kola Nut, and Ma Huang.
 There is still very little evidence to prove that caffeine can boost one's metabolism, although it may increase energy levels in some people.
 These teas have been shown to increase anxiety, restlessness, insomnia, and headaches.

 Your friend may be able to lose weight by drinking tea if she is substituting regular tea in place of high-calorie beverages such as sodas or juices.
 In this scenario she could be losing weight because of a reduction in her daily caloric intake, rather than a laxative or appetite suppressing effect from the tea.
-If she is looking for other ways to lose weight, you may want to suggest that she visit a nutritionist or other health care professional for advice on how to do so safely.
-If she's a Columbia student, she can log into Open Communicator or call x4-2284 to book an appointment with a health care provider or nutritionist.
+If she is looking for other ways to lose weight, you may want to suggest that she visit a registered dietitian or other health care professional for advice on how to do so safely.

 Good luck giving your friend the skinny on dieter's tea!